juju/docs/src/en/developer-layers-interfaces.md

         websites = []
         #
         # Multiple relations can connect to the same endpoint.
 All relations
-        # of the same endpoint will be handled by the same EndpointInterface
+        # of the same endpoint will be handled by the same Endpoint
         # class.
         #
         # Loop over all units of all relations connected to this enpoint,